 National and local costs: VA has many different facilities.
 HERC creates cost estimates for each facility (a local cost) and estaimtes at the national level (a national cost).
 We recommend that most researchers use the national cost.

 HERC has created inpatient and outpatient average cost data for FY98-FY14.
 These data have been made available via the VA Informatics and Computing Infrastructure (VINCI) and the SAS Grid, and are documented by a handbook that describes their limitations and appropriate use.
 Below are the files that HERC creates on an annual basis and the approximate months of when they are uploaded to VINCI each year.
 Though we strive to meet these deadlines, we occasionally may have unexpected delays.
 Detailed information on each of these datasets can be found in HERC guidebooks.
-HERC datasets are following other VA datasets in migrating from the Austin Information Technology Center mainframe to the VA Corporate Data Warehouse (CDW)/VINCI environment.
-This migration started in 2013 and may result in some delays
+HERC datasets were migrated from the Austin Information Technology Center mainframe to the VA Corporate Data Warehouse (CDW)/VINCI environment in 2013.

 |HERC Average Cost Data||Available Date|